ISIS ousted from last major city in Syria

 Two Syrian government enclaves in the city's west were besieged by ISIS for more than three years before the terror group was ousted about two months ago by the Syrian military backed by Russian forces.

+Syrian and allied forces have since battled to push ISIS from its final holdouts in the city.
-The reported fall of Deir Ezzor follows ISIS fighters' loss of Raqqa, the de facto capital of the so-called ISIS caliphate, last month to US-backed militias.

-ISIS still holds positions in a number towns and villages in eastern Syria, near the Iraqi border.
+ISIS' defeat in Deir Ezzor follows its fighters' loss of Raqqa -- the de facto capital of the so-called ISIS caliphate -- last month to US-backed militias.
+ISIS still holds positions in a number of towns and villages in Deir Ezzor province, near the Iraqi border in eastern Syria.

+Deir Ezzor holds particular significance for Syria's government, in part because the city held many hard-line extremists even before the 2011 uprising against President Bashar al-Assad.

+Positioned deep in ISIS' heartland, the Syrian government considered the city more of a hub for the extremist group than Raqqa.
+At the same time, the plight of the besieged Syrian forces and civilians gained an almost mythical status for many pro-government Syrians.